 Core values at heartElizabeth's story

-From her small farming town roots, to her career as a dressmaker, Elizabeth has worn many fashionable hats in her lifetime.
+From her small farming town roots to her career as a dressmaker, Elizabeth has worn many fashionable hats in her lifetime.
 After a bold career change, Elizabeth graduated from university and jumped straight into work with Lives Lived Well.
 Her compassion and dogged determination make her an excellent advocate for her clients.
-After nearly a decade with us, Elizabeth reflects on the journey so far and her hopes for the future.
+After she spent nearly a decade with us, Elizabeth reflects on her LLW journey and her hopes for the future.

 I have a strong sense of social justice – particularly for people in society who others might look down upon.
 My core belief is that every person, just by their nature of being human, has incredible intrinsic value